AmirMotefaker/Exploratory-Data-Analysis-using-Python/README.md

-# Exploratory Data Analysis using Python
+# Introduction

-Exploratory data analysis (EDA) is a Data Science concept where we analyze a dataset to discover patterns, trends, and relationships within the data.
+- Exploratory data analysis (EDA) is used by data scientists to analyze and investigate data sets and summarize their main characteristics, often employing data visualization methods.
+It helps determine how best to manipulate data sources to get the answers you need, making it easier for data scientists to discover patterns, spot anomalies, test a hypothesis, or check assumptions.